Transitioning to the NDIS

 If a child is deemed eligible to become a participant of the NDIS, their Better Start funding will cease when they have an approved NDIS plan in place.

 If a child is deemed ineligible for the NDIS, they will continue to be supported under Better Start funding until the child turns seven, or when their funds are expended.
-If you disagree with a decision made by the NDIA regarding your child's eligibility, please refer to the NDIA Internal review process
+There is an NDIA Internal review process for families that disagree with a decision made by the NDIA.

 Parents can also complete the NDIS Access Checklist to check whether their child meets the NDIS access requirements.

-What will happen when you have your first meeting with an Early Childhood Early Intervention provider?
+What will happen when you have your first meeting with an Early Childhood Partner?

 An Early Childhood Coordinator will meet with you and your child to conduct an assessment and gather information to determine which pathway would best support your child’s growth and development.